 How to Apply

 Implementing new ways of thinking and being able to put ideas into practice are key elements of becoming a successful engineer.
 You can study at UWA to become an engineer via a number of pathways.
 The Engineering program at UWA has been developed in consultation with industry to equip students with the skills to succeed in their future careers.
-To become a professionally qualified engineer, you’ll complete five years of study, consisting of a three-year undergraduate degree with an Engineering Science major, followed by a two-year Master of Professional Engineering.
+To become a professionally qualified engineer, you’ll complete five years of study, in your first three years you will complete an undergraduate degree with a major in Engineering Science or a Bachelor of Automation and Robotics, followed by a two-year Master of Professional Engineering.

 Choose a three-year bachelor's degree with a major in Engineering Science or our new Bachelor of Automation and Robotics to begin your professional pathway.
 You'll then complete a two-year Master of Professional Engineering (MPE) where you can specialise in one of eight disciplines: